StevenAbdelshahid/CSE121/lab1.md

    You can complete the rest of this lab, using the command line, or X-Windows.

-11. Connect/setup to eduroam (AND INCLUDE IT in report.pdf)
+11. Connect/setup to WiFi (AND INCLUDE IT in report.pdf)

-   Once you've installed the XFCE4 window manager, boot into the desktop and you can connect to eduroam through the Wifi Manager GUI.
+   Once you've installed the XFCE4 window manager, boot into the desktop and you can connect to the internet through the Wifi Manager GUI.
 Include a screenshot of this in your lab report.

+   1. You may connect to the JBE-301A lab WiFi.
+(Instructions on Canvas).
+   2. You may connect to eduroam, which requires additional steps that course staff will NOT help with.
+   3. You may connect to a phone hotspot only if your phone data plan will last you the rest of the quarter.

 ## Lab1.2: Run hello world in ESP32 (5 points)